A little bit about Peter J. Atwood

 I was an editor, but a publisher too.
 And in that role I was privileged to represent my company and my fellow literary publishers in the larger Canadian industry, serving on the boards of the Literary Press Group of Canada, the Association of Canadian Publishers, and Access Copyright, among others.

 I eventually left publishing.
-The transition years found me living in Toronto, Seoul, Beijing, Kathmandu, and Ottawa, where I worked, at times, as a book editor, a Web editor, and a bureaucrat.
+The transition years found me living in Toronto, Seoul, Beijing, Cairo, Kathmandu, and Ottawa, where I worked, at times, as a book editor, a Web editor, and a bureaucrat.
 Living abroad returned me to writing, and I was lucky enough to attend the Clarion Writer’s Workshop, which was formative.